-4th Islamic Solidarity Games kicked off with solemn Opening Ceremony at Baku Olympic Stadium Ilham Aliyev declared the Games open
+4th Islamic Solidarity Games kicked off with solemn Opening Ceremony at Baku Olympic Stadium Ilham Aliyev declared the Games open13 may 2017, 00:25

 The Azerbaijani capital of Baku has hosted the Opening Ceremony of another high-profile international sporting event – the 4th Islamic Solidarity Games.

 The ceremony took place at The Baku Olympic Stadium, which has been transformed into an enormous theatre space equipped with a state-of-the-art projection system.

 Seated in the VIP section at the stadium were President of the Republic of Azerbaijan Ilham Aliyev, first lady, chair of the Baku 2017 Organising Committee Mehriban Aliyeva, Secretary General of the Organisation of Islamic Cooperation Yousef bin Ahmed Al-Othaimeen and other officials.